AMANDA NINES, RD, LDN

 TRACY DIFONZO, LCSW

-JAMIE EGAN, MA, LMFT
+JAMIE EGAN, LMFT

 I am a Licensed Marriage and Family Therapist who has dedicated my life to help individuals, families and couples through the toughest parts of their lives.
 I received my undergraduate degree in Psychology from Temple University and my Master’s Degree in Marriage and Family Therapy from LaSalle University.
 I have focused my clinical work helping people overcome and manage their depression, anxiety, eating disorders, mood disorders, school/peer issues, family issues and codependency challenges.
 I utilize evidence based and insight-oriented approaches such as Dialectical Behavioral Therapy and Cognitive Behavioral Therapy while using a systems perspective to help address issues and the bigger picture.
 Thought my years of clinical experience, I have worked for inpatient and outpatient facilities and provided integrative and trauma informed care.
 I am looking forward to working with you.